 - Allow to air dry on sheet for 24 hours, flip to other sides and dry for another 24 hours until hard

-- When dry decorate as you wish or leave plain
+When dry you can decorate as you wish or leave plain.

 There are several things you can do with these DIY ornaments that are fun:

-- Tie them to a thicker ribbon or burlap piece to make garland
+Tie them to a thicker ribbon or burlap piece to make garland.
+This is pretty strung across your mantel or up the staircase.

 Cinnamon Ornament Recipe